CLASS ACTION ALERT: The Law Offices of Vincent Wong Remind Berkeley Lights Investors of a Lead Plaintiff Deadline of February 7, 2022

-The Law Offices of Vincent Wong announce that a class action lawsuit has commenced on behalf of investors who purchased BLI common stock between July 17, 2020 and September 14, 2021
+The Law Offices of Vincent Wong announce that a class action lawsuit has commenced on behalf of investors who purchased between July 17, 2020 and September 14, 2021.

 If you suffered a loss on your investment in Berkeley Lights, contact us about potential recovery by using the link below.
 There is no cost or obligation to you.